PCC Election 2024

 The roles and responsibilities of the PCC come from the Police Reform and Social Responsibility Act 2011 (the Act).
 Under the Act, the PCC is required to appoint a Chief Executive and Chief Finance Officer – this site describes the roles and responsibilities of these statutory appointments.
 Details of the roles and responsibilities of the Chief Constable for Humberside Police and the Police and Crime Panel are also set out in this site.

 The respective roles of the PCC, the Police and Crime Panel and the Chief Constable, and how their functions are exercised in relation to each other, are set out in the Policing Protocol Order 2011 which was issued under the Act.
 Paragraphs 15 to 18 describe in detail the PCC’s statutory powers and legal duties.

 The term of office for the PCC is 4 years (although the first PCC’s were elected in November 2012).
 Elections take place in each subsequent fourth year.
-The 2020 election was postponed due to the coronavirus pandemic.
-The next election is on 6th May 2021.
+The 2020 election was postponed due to the coronavirus pandemic and held in May 2021 meaning incumbent PCCs have served a term of three years.
+The next PCC election is on 2nd May 2024.

 Transparency and fairness

 It is hoped that the information and links provided on this web-site will provide sufficient information for all prospective candidates.
 Our aim is to provide the same information to everyone.

 Use of OPCC website

 Following discussion and consultation, the OPCC Chief Executive has agreed the following for the use of the OPCC website during the PCC election campaign.

 - Any potential PCC candidate is free to refer to or link to the OPCC website